Word Counter& Text Analyser

 Does this tool work offline?

 Yes — once the page has loaded, all counting happens entirely in your browser with no internet connection required.
-Your text is never sent to any server.
+Your text is never sent to any server and the tool works completely offline.
+This means you can use it to count sensitive or confidential text without any privacy concern.

 What counts as a word?

-Any sequence of characters separated by a space or punctuation.
+Any sequence of characters containing at least one letter or number, separated by whitespace.
 Hyphenated words like "well-being" count as one word.
 Numbers count as words.
+Contractions like "don't" count as one word.
 URLs count as one word regardless of length.
+Punctuation marks alone do not count as words.
+This matches the counting method used by Microsoft Word and most other word processors.

 How accurate is the character count?

-The character count is exact — it counts every character including spaces, punctuation, and line breaks.
-The "without spaces" count removes all space characters.
-This matches how platforms like Twitter count characters.
+The character count is exact — it counts every character including spaces, punctuation, line breaks, and special characters.
+The "without spaces" count removes all whitespace characters.
+This matches the counting method used by Twitter/X and most social media platforms.
+Note that some platforms count emojis as two characters because they use Unicode characters that occupy two bytes — this tool counts each emoji as one character.

 Why does my word processor give a different count?